 Every-other-week lessons are an option during the summer.
 Schedule as many or as few lessons as you’d like; students are billed for scheduled lessons only.
-The summer months can also be a great time for new students to begin lessons or “try it out”.
-Summer 2019 lessons will be offered from June 11 to August 29 (with the exception of my vacation, the week of July 4) and will be scheduled from 3:30-7:00 pm on Tuesdays and Wednesdays.
-Additional teaching hours will be added if warranted by number of summer students.
+The summer months can also be a great time for new students to begin lessons or “try it out.”
+Summer 2020 lessons will be offered from June 9 to August 27 (with the exception of my vacation, the week of July 6) and will be scheduled from 3:30-7:00 pm on Tuesdays and Wednesdays.
+Additional teaching hours will be added if warranted by the number of summer students.
 Summer lesson day/time will be scheduled on a first-come, first-served basis.
 The summer lesson schedule will be made available to registered students for self-scheduling online (on SignUpGenius).
 Summer students may reserve their summer lesson days/times early (for best availability), or at any time during the summer (dependent on availability).
 If your schedule changes, simply change your lesson to a different day/time!
 (Scheduled lessons may be modified on SignUpGenius, no later than noon on the Sunday before the lesson.)

 A non-refundable fall tuition deposit of $175 is required to hold a fall opening for students taking fewer than 5 lessons over the summer.
 This deposit will be applied to the Fall Statement, but is non-refundable in the event that the student does not return in the fall.

 Summer 2020 Lesson Rates: (for ease in self-scheduling, all summer lessons will be 30 minutes in length)

 - Tuition (Private Lesson Rate): $40 per 30-min. lesson